Probing pre-supernova mass loss in double-peaked Type Ibc supernovae from the Zwicky Transient Facility: Methods and Analysis

 \subsection{Extinction correction}

 For precise estimation of the luminosity and explosion properties of a SN, it is essential to determine the impact of dust extinction along the observer's line of sight.
 Extinction is commonly divided into two components: the first component represents dust extinction from the Milky Way, while the second component accounts for extinction originating from the SN's host galaxy.
 To correct for Galactic extinction, we employ the reddening maps provided by \citet{Schlafly11}.
 For reddening corrections, we use the extinction law described by \citet{Cardelli1989} with a value of $R_V = 3.1$.
-To estimate the host-galaxy extinction, we find that the average color ($g-r$) is consistent with the color expected for typical SNe Ibc with no host extinction assuming the intrinsic templates provided in \citet{Stritzingetr2018}.
-Another way to estimate host extinction is through the measure of equivalent widths of the Na I D absorption feature \citep{Poznanski:2013}.
-We do not see Na I D absorption for any source in the high signal-to-noise spectra.
-Thus, we assume zero host extinction for all the sources in our analysis.